vueuse/schema-org/docs/guide/recipes/site-search.md

 ## Define your Search Results Page

-Using your [WebPage](/schema/webpage) Schema you can define the page as a search results page.
+Using your [WebPage](/schema/webpage) Schema, you can define the page as a search results page.

 ```vue pages/search.vue
 <script setup lang="ts">